ENGR 103-1 - Fundamentals of Technical Graphics and CAD

 Undergraduate | R | 8:00 AM - 11:05 AM

-Pre-requisites: Student has completed all of the following course(s): ENGR 104 - Fundamentals of Engineering Computing with grade greater than or equal to C- (Undergraduate Grading Scheme).
+Pre-requisites: Student has completed all of the following course(s): ENGR 104 - Fundamentals of Engineering Computing in Python with grade greater than or equal to C- (Undergraduate Grading Scheme).

 Section Description